 All the early indications confirm that this site in the upper Crouch estuary provides an ideal location for cultivation of the classic cool climate grape varieties.
-Since the first crop in 2012 the fruit has been of the very highest quality with the Pinot Noir, Chardonnay and Pinot Gris in particular all showing outstanding results and prompting the partnership to embark upon production of the first wines.
+Since the first crop in 2012 the fruit has been of the very highest quality with the Pinot Noir, Chardonnay and Pinot Gris in particular all showing outstanding results.

 The partnership had planned a mixed economy for the vineyard to be founded in its early years upon the sale of grapes, but because of the exceptional and consistently high quality of the fruit the decision was taken to move quickly towards wine production under Martin’s Lane own trade mark and brand.